jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.4 Anova

-Performs an analysis of variance (ANOVA) test on a raster dataset..
+Performs an analysis of variance (ANOVA) test on a raster dataset.

 *Parameters*: